zit-bb-d43/lila-einhorn/README.md

 ## investigate
 We start a quick investigation for a first overview:
+* check for redirects, shorteners and such foo.
+If there are creepy chars in url, use an [urlencoder](https://www.urlencoder.org/)
 * whois <DOMAIN>|<IP>
 * dig a <DOMAIN> +short
 * dig -x <IP> +short